AnmayG/AnmayG/README.md

 - My website can be found at https://anmayg.github.io/

 #### DISCLAIMERS
-A lot of the stuff on this GitHub profile is written based on the philosophy of "showing my personality".
-Because of this, things like README files often aren't written using professional language and may not even include proper explanation.
-I ask you to keep this in mind as you look through this repository.

-Additionally, I am using this GitHub account to store school projects alongside normal projects.
+I am using this GitHub account to store school projects alongside normal projects.
 Please read the description to distinguish between them.